Why Train Employees for Reputation Management

 Social Media Guidelines

-Managing social media effectively starts with clear rules.
-Training should cover:
+Effective social media management starts with clear, easy-to-follow rules.
+Your training should cover:

-• Content sharing protocols: Outline what content can be shared, who needs to approve it, and how to properly credit company information, customer data, or internal discussions.
+• Content sharing rules: Define what can be shared, who needs to approve posts, and how to credit sources properly.
+Never share confidential company information or customer data.

 Review Response Methods